Get Equipped for Forex Trading

 Important: In order to trade positions one must understand global economics.
 You need to stay calm and disciplined, and most important, be extremely positive in your trading strategy and analysis.
 You cannot let disruption of any kind (like trends reversals or losses) blur your vision of the general picture – the framework trend.

 Multiple Time Frames Strategy

 This is a highly influential trading method!
-Frankly you are going to use it a lot in your future trades.
+Frankly, you are going to use it a lot of it in your future trades.
 Multiple time frames is a tracking method on a single pair, but in different time frames.
 Obviously, charts of the same pair look completely different in different time frames.
 Selecting the right time frame is subjective for each trader and it is one of the trader’s most important decisions.
 We already noticed that along a trend there is a series of peaks and lows.

 Look at the following forex chart: